Defining Big & Tall

 3) 3 Strict Handstand Push-ups + 5 Kipping Handstand Push-ups

-This would be the first step in our three step limiter-bridge-performance model.
-Over time this will change to involve more of the sport-specific movement (HSPUs) and ultimately it will be coupled with other movements (bridge) and placed into fatigued settings (performance).
+Over time this will change to involve more of the sport-specific movement (HSPUs) and ultimately it will be coupled with other movements, and eventually placed into fatigued settings.

-You need to do lots of basic positional work to build the muscular structures and facilitate joint resilience.
+You need to do lots of basic positional work to build the muscular structures, facilitate joint resilience, and encourage efficient high-support positions.

 Then closer to competition you can handle higher volume gymnastics without breaking down.
 You will be able to find positions of high stability with minimal effort.
 You will have both positional strength and durability of structures…two essential qualities for long term health and performance in the Sport of Fitness.